notmaintained/pnd/README.md

-# pnd
+# PND

 PHPs Not Dead!

 ## What is pnd?

-Pnd is a minimal set of non-OO libraries for punk programmers using PHP 5.3+.
+pnd is a minimal set of non-OO libraries for punk programmers using PHP 5.3+.

 Make your time poseur frameworks, `index.php` are belong to us!